 Fellows have made art to showcase issues like microplastics in clean water, installed receptacles for fishing line at a local park, mapped environmental justice issues in the Twin Cities and more.
-See projects from 2019 and from 2020.
+See projects from 2019, from 2020, and from 2021.

 If you have questions, please contact us at email@example.com or 651.222.2193 x16.